 The sedative effect of intravenous midazolam is accentuated by any concomitantly administered medication, which depresses the central nervous system, particularly opioids (e.g., morphine, meperidine and fentanyl) and also secobarbital and droperidol.
-Consequently, the dosage of midazolam should be adjusted according to the type and amount of concomitant medications administered and the desired clinical response (see DOSAGE AND ADMINISTRATION).
+Consequently, the dosage of midazolam should be adjusted according to the type and amount of 💹 Clinical Considerations pncomitant medications administered and the desired clinical response (see DOSAGE AND ADMINISTRATION).

-Other Drug Interactions Caution is advised when midazolam is administered concomitantly with drugs that are known to inhibit the P450-3A4 enzyme system such as cimetidine (not ranitidine), erythromycin, diltiazem, verapamil, ketoconazole and itraconazole.
-These drug interactions may result in prolonged sedation due to a decrease in plasma clearance of midazolam.
-The effect of single oral doses of 800 mg cimetidine and 300 mg ranitidine on steady-state concentrations of oral midazolam was examined in a randomized crossover study (n=8) Cimetidine increased the mean midazolam steady-state concentration from 57 to 71 ng/mL Ranitidine increased the mean steady-state concentration to 62 ng/mL.
-No change in choice reaction time or sedation index was detected after dosing with the H2 receptor antagonists.
-In a placebo-controlled study, erythromycin administered as a 500 mg dose, three times a day, for 1 week (n=6), reduced the clearance of midazolam following a single 0.5 mg/kg IV dose.
+Caution is advised when midazolam is administered concomitantly with drugs that are known to inhibit the P450-3A4 enzyme system such as cimetidine (not ranitidine), erythromycin, diltiazem, verapamil, ketoconazole and itraconazole.

+l'hese drug interactions may result in prolonged sedation due to a decrease in plasma clearance of midazolam.
+The effect of single oral doses of 800 mg cimetidine and 300 mg ranitidine on steady-state concentrations of oral midazolam was examined in a randomized crossover study (n=8).
+Cimetidine increased the mean midazolam steady-state concentration from 57 to 71 ng/mL.
+Ranitidine increased the mean steady-state concentration to 62 ng/mL.
+No change in choice reaction time or sedation index was detected after dosing with the H2 receptor antagonists and all other drugs, including local anesthetics, should be evaluated before proceeding.
+Reversal of such responses with In a placebo-controlled study, erythromycin administered as a 500 mg dose, three times a day, for 1 week (n=6), reduced he clearance of midazolam follówing á single 0.5 mg/kg IV dose.
 The half-life was approximately doubled.
 Caution is advised when midazolam is administered to patients receiving erythromycin since this may result in a decrease in the plasma clearance of midazolam.
 The effects of diltiazem (60 mg three times a day) and verapamil (80 mg three times a day) on the pharmacokinetics and pharmacodynamics of oral midazolam were investigated in a three-way crossover study (n=9).